hannahjbooth/eleventy-base-blog-task/content/blog/10-js-fns-control-flow.md

   - Logic
 ---

-Following our introduction to core programming concepts in JavaScript, we were exposed to the notions of logic and control flow within the context of functional programming.
-We learnt to write and call functions, pass arguments to a function, return values.
+Following our introduction to core programming concepts in JavaScript, we covered the notions of logic and control flow within the context of functional programming.
+We learnt to write and call functions, pass arguments to a function, and return values.
 We also learnt to apply logic to those arguments within the function in order to return a particular result, making use of variable scope, boolean values, if statements and comparison operators.

+Tasks

+Task 1